gravitational/teleport/rfd/0164-scoped-rbac.md

    env: prod
 ```

 In this case, any resource that matches `env:prod` label will be assigned to this resource group.
+We will use the same label matching algorithm as in

 This will let administrators to gradually migrate their existing flat infrastructure to resource groups one.

-Such centralized assignment will also ensure that one resource can be only assigned to one resource group at a time.
+One resource can be assigned to multiple resource groups at a time, or none.

 In some cases it makes sense to specify parent resource group inline: